Do Search Users Want Specific or General Information?

 The other side of this coin, of course, is that some users are just seeking more general information.
 Maybe someone wants to know how guitar amplification technology works or what types of music tend to use it most.
-They’re generally interested in music and the types of products you offer, but they haven’t yet determined exactly what they’re seeking out.
-They just need more general information so that they can build up a foundation of knowledge.
+They’re generally interested in music and the types of products you offer, but they haven’t yet determined exactly what they’re seeking.
+They need more general information so that they can build up a foundation of knowledge.

-In this situation, the keywords you choose are important.
-Remember that you’re going to have a lot more competition for these general keywords that may be used by all sorts of different companies, some of which may barely even be in the same industry.
+In this situation, the keywords you choose are essential.
+Remember that you’re going to have a lot more competition for these general keywords that may be used by all sorts of companies, some of which may barely even be in the same industry.
 There may also be a lot more potential traffic, as people tend to use general keywords and phrases a lot when they search, but you have to compete with more results, as well.
 This makes things tricky, and it’s why consistently updating your SEO tactics is so important.